d0n601/CSUS-CSC154/Project/README.md

 **Figure 7:** ASCII sheep, just for fun.

-The botnet framework we're currently using (BYOB) was installed via `git clone git@github.com:malwaredllc/byob.git && cd ./byob/byob && pip install -r requirements.txt &&  mv ../../byob /opt/`.
+The botnet framework we chose (BYOB) was installed via `git clone git@github.com:malwaredllc/byob.git && cd ./byob/byob && pip install -r requirements.txt &&  mv ../../byob /opt/`.
 This clones the repository, installs the required python modules, and moves the directory to into `/opt`.

 To launch the botnet we've created a bash script setting the host to `sheep.casa` and the listening port to `1337`.
 This script is placed in the `/root` directory.